Texas Gastric Bypass Surgery - Dallas, Fort Worth & Decatur

 - Can drastically improve or eliminate numerous obesity-related health conditions.
 Some of these problems include diabetes, sleep apnea, hypertension, and problems with the cardiac, respiratory, digestive, endocrine, and gynecologic systems.

 - Is generally more effective than purely restrictive procedures.
 The Roux-en-Y procedure minimizes the number of calories a patient absorbs from the food he or she does eat.
-This distinguishes the procedure from LAP-BAND® System surgery or Gastric Sleeve surgery, which is solely restrictive.
+This distinguishes the procedure from LAP-BAND® System or Gastric Sleeve surgeries, which is solely restrictive.

 - Does not involve removal of parts of the stomach.
-Unlike gastric sleeve surgery, in which a portion of the stomach is removed, the Roux-en-Y procedure reduces the size of the stomach and decreases caloric absorption by rerouting the small intestine.
+Unlike gastric sleeve, in which a portion of the stomach is removed, the Roux-en-Y procedure reduces the size of the stomach and decreases caloric absorption by rerouting the small intestine.

-If you are a good candidate for weight loss surgery and you live in the Dallas/Fort Worth or Southern Oklahoma area, schedule a gastric bypass surgery consultation by contacting Scott Stowers, D.O.
+If you are a good candidate for weight loss surgery and you live in the Dallas/Fort Worth or Southern Oklahoma area, schedule a gastric bypass surgery consultation by contacting Scott Stowers, DO, Arsalla Islam, MD, FACS or Heath Smith, MD.
 We will further discuss the procedure's benefits and risks to help you determine whether this is the best treatment for you.

-Dr. Stowers performs the Roux-en-Y procedure at Wise Regional Health System in North Texas.
+Dr. Stowers, Dr. Arsalla and Dr. Smith perform the Roux-en-Y gastric bypass procedure at Wise Health System and Parkway Surgical and Cardiovascular Hospital in North Texas.
 This gastric bypass surgery is an inpatient procedure that requires anesthesia.
 In the first part of the procedure, a stapler is used to create a small pouch at the top of the stomach which reduces the amount of food the patient can eat.
 Second, the small intestine is divided into 2 segments and re-routed to bypass the large portion of the stomach and upper portion of the small of the small intestine.
 The final result is the "Y" shape for which the procedure is named.
 When the intestines have been re-routed, our gastric surgeon closes your incision.